by Zareena Grewal

 position of celebrity.

-Zareena Grewal, Ph.d is Associate Professor of American Studies, Religious Studies, & Ethnicity, Race and Migration at Yale University.
+Zareena Grewal, Ph.d is an Associate Professor of American Studies, Religious Studies, & Ethnicity, Race and Migration at Yale University.
 She also directed and produced the nationally broadcast documentary film By the Dawn’s Early Light: Chris Jackson’s Journey to Islam (2004).
 This article was reprinted from ESPN’s The Undefeated